chargehound/chargehound-slate/source/includes/_disputes.md

 }
 ```

-This endpoint will list all the disputes that we have synced from Stripe.
+This endpoint will list all the disputes that we have synced from your payment processor.
 By default the disputes will be ordered by created with the most recent dispute first. `has_more` will be true if more results are available.

 ### Parameters: